levush/electric/README.original.txt

   You can see a list of available fonts by setting this environment variable to an unknown name, in which case Electric will show all fonts in its error message.

+To add Java, follow these instructions:
+> Download the Java Development Kit (JDK) from http://java.sun.com.
+Install it.
+  For the purposes of these instructions, assume that it is installed into
+        /usr/java/jdk
+  If you install it elsewhere, adjust these instructions accordingly.
+> After configuration, but before making Electric, edit the "Makefile" and uncomment the lines near the top that enable Java.
+  Change the definition of LANGJAVA_DIR to point to the installed JDK location.
+> On Solaris, add this string to the environment variable LD_LIBRARY_PATH:
+        :/usr/java/jdk/jre/lib/sparc:/usr/java/jdk/jre/lib/sparc/classic:/usr/java/jdk/jre/lib/sparc/native_threads
+> On GNU/Linux, add this string to the environment variable LD_LIBRARY_PATH:
+        :/usr/java/jdk/jre/lib/i386:/usr/java/jdk/jre/lib/i386/classic:/usr/java/jdk/jre/lib/i386/native_threads
 > Be sure to export "LD_LIBRARY_PATH" if your shell requires it.

 To add the TCL interpreter, download ActiveTcl from "http://www.tcl.tk" and install it.